Agent-Omit: Adaptive Context Omission for Efficient LLM Agents: Efficient LLM Agents with Agent-Omit

 \textbf{Multi-Objective Policy Learning.} We optimize the agent policy $\pi_{\theta}$ to maximize the expected reward across both partial and full trajectory.
 We employ Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} to stabilize training process.
 Overall, the unified training objective is formulated as follows:

-where $n$ is the rollout size, $p(y_{i})$ is the number of partial trajectory corresponding to each full trajectory, $\beta$ is the coefficient for the KL-divergence penalty, $r(.)=(1-\mu)* R_{task} + \mu *R_{omit}$ is the reward reweighted function for the full trajectory $y$, and $r'(.) = R_{task}$ is the reward function for partial trajectory $y'$.
+where $n$ is the rollout size, $p(y_{i})$ is the number of partial trajectory corresponding to each full trajectory, $\beta$ is the coefficient for the KL-divergence penalty, $r(.)=(1-\mu)* R_{task} + \mu *R_{omit}$ is the reward reweighted function for the full trajectory $y$, and $r'(x, y'_{i,j}) = R_{task}$ denotes the task reward for partial trajectory $y'_{i,j}$, computed by continuing the reasoning from the partial context to derive a final answer.
 Based on best empirical practice, we set $\mu=0.2$.
-We follow verl to utilize loss mask for environment observation \cite{sheng2024hybridflow}.
+We follow Verl \cite{sheng2024hybridflow} to utilize a loss mask for environment observation \cite{sheng2024hybridflow}.